 Associate Degree in Exercise Science

 Many students interested in personal training often pursue a degree in exercise science.
-Coursework for an associate degree provides students with a more in-depth discussion of the topics touched upon in a certificate program.
+Coursework for a 2-year associate degree provides students with a more in-depth discussion of the topics touched upon in a certificate program.
 For example, during the assessment phase, students consider the risk factors involved for groups with heart problems or chronic injuries.
 Students also explore specific techniques for developing strength or cardiovascular fitness.
 Many programs include nutrition courses as well.

 Applicants need a high school diploma or GED for admission.
 Often, applicants must also demonstrate good math skills by achieving certain scores on the math sections of the ACT or SAT or by passing a math placement test.
 Some programs also require students to complete prerequisite courses in biology before enrolling in exercise science coursework.